 Founder and Principal, Laura Hogan Consulting

 Laura Hogan consults with nonprofit health and philanthropic organizations to improve the health of communities.
-Her skills and experience include strategic planning, policy analysis, program development, and operational oversight of program initiatives.
-Laura serves as senior strategist for Futures Without Violence, consults with Community Partners Program Management Team for the California Accountable Communities for Health, and is a consultant with Pacific Health Consulting Group.
-Prior to consulting work, she held the position as Vice President of Program for The California Endowment, where she oversaw grantmaking and developing philanthropy initiatives such as the Community Clinic Initiative.
-Ms. Hogan has also worked as Executive Director for CommuniCare Health Centers.
+Her skills and experience include strategic planning, policy analysis, program development and operational oversight of program initiatives.
+Laura serves as senior strategist for Futures Without Violence, consults with Community Partners Program Management Team for the California Accountable Communities for Health and is a consultant with Pacific Health Consulting Group.
+Prior to consulting work, she held the position of Vice President of Program for The California Endowment, where she oversaw grantmaking and developing philanthropy initiatives such as the Community Clinic Initiative.

 Former Chief Executive Officer, L.A.
 Care Health Plan

 Howard Kahn served as CEO of L.A.
 Care Health Plan from 2001-2015.
-L.A.
-Care is the largest public health plan in the U.S. and one of only two public health plans participating in Covered California.
 During his tenure, L.A.
 Care grew to serve two million low-income members and launched pilot programs in children's health coverage, physician office automation, e-consult, integrated financing for low-income seniors and people with disabilities, and community health resource centers.
 Previously, Howard was the founding CEO of The California Wellness Foundation and the Health Plan of San Mateo.
 He serves on the Boards of Charles Drew University, RAND Health, the Good Hope Foundation, and Operation Walk.
-Most recently, Howard is serving as the interim CEO at Union Station Homeless Services.

 |Jim Lott, PsyD

 Jim Lott, PsyD, is a management consultant specializing in strategic thinking, planning, communications, change management and organizational and stakeholder development.
-He teaches healthcare leadership, policy, and administration courses at several universities in the Los Angeles area.
-Jim served as Chief Strategy Officer for the recently-opened Martin Luther King, Jr. Community Hospital, which serves one of the poorest communities in the nation.
+He teaches healthcare leadership, policy and administration courses at several universities in the Los Angeles area.
+Jim served as CSO for the recently-opened Martin Luther King, Jr. Community Hospital, which serves one of the poorest communities in the nation.
 He previously held positions as Executive Vice President with the Hospital Association of Southern California, and President and CEO of the Hospital Council of San Diego and Imperial Counties.
-Jim also previously served as staff director and chief consultant to the Senate Committee on Health and Human Services in the California Legislature and held various administrative, policy development, and advocacy positions with the Los Angeles County Department of Health Services.
+Jim also previously served as staff director and chief consultant to the Senate Committee on Health and Human Services in the California Legislature and held various administrative, policy development and advocacy positions with the LA County Department of Health Services.